David Malukas: Dale Coyne Racing (2022–2023)

 On December 15, 2021, it was announced that Malukas would drive the No. 18 entry full-time for Dale Coyne Racing in partnership with HMD Motorsports during the 2022 IndyCar Series season.
 At Mid-Ohio, he finished a career-best ninth in his first top-ten of the season.
 At the next race in Toronto, Malukas made it into the Firestone Fast 6 for a second time that season and qualified a career-best fifth.
-Malukas took his first podium at Gateway, nearly passing his idol Josef Newgarden for the win on the last lap but ultimately settling for second place.
+Malukas took his first podium at Gateway, nearly passing leader Josef Newgarden on the last lap and finishing second.

 In 2023, Malukas' second campaign with Dale Coyne started off with a top-ten finish in the chaotic season opener in St. Petersburg, then saw him qualify ninth in the 2023 PPG 375 at Texas Motor Speedway, and finish fourth in a multi-car battle for the win.
 His promising start went a bit awry, when he managed only two top-twenty results during the next six races in a row Following a last-place finish in the Sonsio Grand Prix at Road America, David shook off the bad luck by qualifying twelfth and recording a sixth place finish.
 The next stop at Toronto would prove to be a let down, being credited with a twentieth place after retiring due to contact.
 Malukas went on to the double-header at Iowa and recorded solid twelfth and eighth place finishes.
 The Big Machine Music City Grand Prix at Nashville he qualified sixth, but suffered a mechanical failure, and was credited with a last-place finish.
 After a disappointing qualifying session, at the Gallagher Grand Prix, in Indianapolis, he moved up seven positions to finish sixteenth.
-Returning to Gateway, the site of his breakout performance during the previous season, he came home in third.
+Returning to Gateway, the site of his breakout performance during the previous season, he came in third.
 At Portland, David qualified 24th, then worked his way forward to finish in eighth place.
 During the season finale in Laguna Seca, he survived a shunt, which left him stranded in a gravel trap, then returned to finish twentieth.

-Arrow McLaren (2024)
+Arrow McLaren and other activities (2024)

 On September 8, 2023, Arrow McLaren announced Malukas had been signed to a multi-year contract as driver of the No. 6 entry, beginning in 2024.
 However, on the second weekend of February, Malukas tore ligaments and dislocated his left wrist in a mountain biking accident, and underwent hand surgery Tuesday, February 13.
 After missing four races, and with an unclear recovery timeline, he was released by the team on April 29, 2024.

+During his recovery from injury and the period without a race seat, Malukas took part in promotional and social media activities for the IndyCar Series.
+He covered various events, including the Indianapolis 500, which he stated helped him build more connections within the paddock.